arras-energy/gridlabd-old/docs/Command/Pkill.md

 # Description

-This `--pkill` command line option send a signal to the specified job.
+The `--pkill` command line option sends a signal to the job on the specified processor.
 If the signal is omitted, the interrupt (SIGINT=2) signal is sent.

 The following signals and actions are supported.

 | Signal     | Action    | Remarks
 | ---------- | --------- | -------------------------------